Flossin'

-"Flossin'&hairsp;" is a song by American record collective Internet Money and American rapper YoungBoy Never Broke Again.
+"Flossin' is a song by American record collective Internet Money and American rapper YoungBoy Never Broke Again.
 It was released on January 20, 2022 and is a bonus track from YoungBoy's mixtape Colors (2022).
 The song was produced by Taz Taylor, Bryceunknwn, JRhitmaker, Its2ezzy and Y2Tnb.

 Composition

 The instrumental features a "banging, bass heavy canvas" and "glittering, piano-led rhythm".
 Over it, YoungBoy raps in aggressive and melodic delivery, warning others he is not one to be taken advantage of and flexing his wealth.